null

 The Jesuits and the Church in History

 The Institute for Advanced Jesuit Studies hosted its seventh annual International Symposium on Jesuit Studies in June 2022 at Boston College.
 The theme for the event was “Jesuits and the Church in History.”
-The program featured presentations by nearly 80 other scholars, making it the largest symposium to date.

 Introduction